Fraternalilab/PDBencode/README.md

 into Structural Alphabet strings.

 ## Usage
-Use the script *Rscripts/pdbencode.R* in the direcotry containing PDB file(s):
+Use the script *Rscripts/pdbencode.R* in the directory containing PDB file(s):
 ```{sh}
 Rscript pdbencode.R
 ```